Hillerød: The hospital project

 Hillerød has been chosen as the site for a new regional hospital: 'Nyt Hospital Nordsjælland' (English: New North Zealand Hospital).
 To support the hospital, a new urban zone called Favrholm will be created in the south end of the city, and a new S-train station will provide access to the hospital.
 The project began in 2012 and the hospital should be ready in 2020.
 When completed, 'Nyt Hospital Nordsjælland' will be the largest hospital in the country.

 Education

 The characteristics of business life in Hillerød are primarily pharmaceutical industry, knowledge, production and education.
 The municipality and the state administers a number of educational institutions offering short-term or medium-term education.
 Among them are the Business Academy North Zealand, Hillerød Technical School, Hillerød Business School, Hillerød Tekniske Gymnasium, Frederiksborg Gymnasium og HF, VUC and Hillerød teacher training college.

 The settlement of Nødebo on the southeastern banks of Esrum Sø and enclosed by Gribskov, is home to the forestry boarding school of 'Skovskolen' (English: 'The Forest School) administered by the University of Copenhagen.

 Hillerød also houses a Pharmaceutical College.
 Pharmakon - Danish College of Pharmacy Practice (Farmakonomskolen Pharmakon) is a higher tertiary educational institution of pharmaceutical sciences with 602 pharmaconomist students.

+Infrastructure and transport

+Hillerød is served by Hillerød railway station which is the terminus of the Hillerød radial of Greater Copenhagen's S-train network as well as several local railway lines.
+The town's northern part is also served by Slotspavillonen railway halt and its southern part by Favrholm railway station.